wawhal/clipnote/README.md

 ClipNote is an offline-first, lightning-fast second brain that removes all friction between having a thought → capturing it → using it later.

-This repo defines the v0 architecture: text-only capture, instant hotkeys, and an AI-ready local-first data model that scales to screenshots/OCR later.
+This repo now includes a working MV3 extension with text capture, screenshot capture, on-page toasts, RxDB storage with pagination, and an asynchronous OCR queue using Tesseract.js.

 ---